State of the Midterms: Rick Scott takes rare lead in last-minute Fla. Senate poll, as toss-ups dominate the map

 The most recent Fox News Power Rankings show 5 toss-up Senate races, 29 toss-up House races, and 8 toss-up gubernatorial races.
 Two of the 5 tied-up Senate contests are for seats currently held by Republicans, while a whopping 25 of the 29 close House races are currently in GOP hands.
 Seven of the 8 governor's races are for spots held by the GOP.

-CHARLIE KIRK: DEMS MAKING ABSURD CLAIMS ABOUT TRUMP IN LAST-DITCH EFFORT FOR VOTES

-Other Sunday polls painted a tough picture for Republicans.
+Other polls this weekend painted a tough picture for Republicans.
 An ABC News/Washington Post poll showed that President Trump's approval rating has fallen to 44 percent, and that Democrats lead the GOP by a 52-44 point margin on a generic congressional ballot.

+An NBC News/Wall Street Journal poll released Sunday morning showed a somewhat slimmer margin, with 49 percent of likely voters preferring Democrats to control Congress, compared to 43 percent for Republicans.

 McSally has argued that Sinema, who openly derided Arizona and stay-at-home mothers in newly unearthed videos from her days as a progressive firebrand, should apologize for once expressing apparent disinterest about the phenomenon of Americans who join the Taliban.